laminarmodes/meet/README.md

             - Given the user was typing “Berlin” in the city textboxAnd the list of suggested cities is showing
             - When the user selects a city (e.g., “Berlin, Germany”) from the list
             - Then their city should be changed to that city (i.e., “Berlin, Germany”)And the user should receive a list of upcoming events in that city
+            - And the list of suggestions should disappear.
+            - And the user should receive a list of upcoming events in that city.

 ### Feature 2: It must be able to show/hide an event’s details
  #### ***Story: As a user, I should be able to show/hide even details so that I can learn more about an event***